sillevl/course-software-engineering/POODR/object-oriented_design.md

 When writing software, you do not have to choose between pleasure and productivity.
 Programming techniques that make code a joy to write, overlap with those that most efficiently produces software.

 Object-oriented design solves both the moral and technical dilemmas of programming.
-Using an object-oriented approach produces cost effective software using code dat is a pleasure to write.
+Using an object-oriented approach produces cost effective software using code that is a pleasure to write.

 ### The Problem Design Solves

 When writing a new application and you have a complete set of requirements.
-Let's imagine that this application, once writen, never needs change.
+Let's imagine that this application, once written, never needs change.

 In this case, design would not matter.
 If you start the application, it would run forever, no matter what.
 As long as nothing changes.